Tuesday, June 9, 2015

 Broadway is the main east-west thoroughfare.
 You'll notice low-rise storefronts, eateries and bakeries.
 Many offer outdoor sidewalk seating.

-On the corner of 36th Street is Mokja, serving amazing Korean cuisine by an inventive woman from Korea.
+On the corner of 36th Street is Mokja, serving amazing Korean cuisine by an inventive woman from South Korea.

 District Saigon is a trendy Vietnamese place with artisanal cocktails and flavorful fare!